 When Abdigani Diriye was five years old, his family fled the violence of Somalia’s civil war and moved to London.
-Since that upset in the 1980s, Dr. Diriye has thrived in the comparative stability of the developed world.
-He earned a doctorate in computer science at University College London, then won research roles, first at Carnegie Mellon University and now at IBM.
+Since that upset in the 1980s, Dr. Diriye has thrived in the comparative stability of countries in peacetime.
+He earned a doctorate in computer science at University College London, then won research roles, first at Carnegie Mellon University in Pittsburgh, Pennsylvania (USA) and finally at IBM in Nairobi, Kenya.

 Now he has turned his attention back to Somalia and Somaliland.
 In 2012, he founded the startup accelerator Innovate Ventures to boost the region’s technology sector, and the program is gaining popularity.